nevakrien/proc_macro_lang/README.md

 a:int \[+\] b:int => (a+b):int

 will never parse sucessfully.
-if it is defined to operate first then "+" will call "int" which will imidiatly call "+". if it is desgined to operate second then it will allways be parsed like so:
+if it is called first then "+" will call "int" which will imidiatly call "+". if it is called second then it will allways be parsed like so:

 a:int + \[+ b:int\]